SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 This should complete fairly quietly.

+_Note: It's often not needed to have a persistent database.
+You could also use `cds run --in-memory` - CAP will automatically bootstrap an in-memory sqlite database when starting the server process._

 ### 5. Explore the new database

 At this point you should have a new file `bookshop.db` in the project folder.